Permutons, meanders, and SLE-decorated Liouville quantum gravity: Introduction

 It is possible that Conjecture~\ref{conj-meander-permuton} is easier to prove than Conjecture~\ref{conj-meander}.
 This is because permutons are in some sense simpler objects than SLE-decorated LQG and because the set of permutons is compact with respect to the weak topology (so tightness is automatic).
 Nevertheless, we do not know of a strategy for proving either Conjecture~\ref{conj-meander} or~\ref{conj-meander-permuton} (see, however, Problem~\ref{prob-char}).

-We plan to prove in future work that the field $h$ and the SLE$_8$ curves $\eta_1$ and $\eta_2$, viewed modulo conformal and anticonformal automorphisms of $\BB C$, are a.s.\ given by (somewhat explicit) measurable functions of the meandric permuton $\perm$.
-Consequently, Conjecture~\ref{conj-meander-permuton} can still be thought of as a form of convergence of meanders toward SLE-decorated LQG.
+{It is shown in~\cite{bg-permuton-msrble} that} $h$ and the SLE$_8$ curves $\eta_1$ and $\eta_2$, viewed modulo conformal and anticonformal automorphisms of $\BB C$, are a.s.\ given by an explicit measurable functions of the meandric permuton $\perm$ {(the paper~\cite{bg-permuton-msrble} also proves the analogous statement for skew Brownian permutons)}.
+Consequently, Conjecture~\ref{conj-meander-permuton} can be thought of as a form of convergence of meanders toward SLE-decorated LQG.